 When did you first start getting into music and why?

 I first started writing lyrics when I was 11 years old.
 The words always fascinated me and rapping came naturally.
 By the time I was 17, I had recorded numerous tracks, including a full length album for a school project.
 After quitting soccer, I started delving into other genres of music and subsequently learned how to sing.
 I bought a guitar soon after and began writing songs on that.
+I dreamed of becoming one of the best singers of all time, though that is very ambitious.

 How would you compare your love for soccer and music?